 A very brief summary is that we have four stages of our menstrual cycle.
 Our hormones are doing different things during each stage.
 These hormones affect our mood, appetite, energy levels, desire for socialising (along with other things going on in our lives, of course).

 Rising oestrogen in week one (the first day of your period and the days following) gives you a surge of positivity and good feelings (having felt fairly crap during week 4).
 Week 2, as oestrogen continues to rise, you’re likely to feel more upbeat, confident and resilient.
 Week 3 you’ll probably be feeling quite mellow and sleepy (due to rising progesterone), and week 4 it’s likely you’ll feel irritated, a bit blue, generally p*ssed off at the world as oestrogen is now dropping.
-(I’d advise you to read up on this, I’m no scientist).
+(I’d advise you to read up on this, I’m no biologist).

 It was amazing to finally understand why some weeks I feel confident, full of energy and good vibes, wanting to socialise every night.
 Then other weeks I can’t bear to be around too many other people, wanting to cancel all social engagements and just lie on the sofa watching tv.